 DuckDuckGo, headquartered in Paoli, Pennsylvania, was founded in 2008 by Gabriel Weinberg who remains the company’s CEO to this date.
 Weinberg, from an early age, showed an interest in anything that was remotely technology-related.

-When he was in his teenage years, he’d start building various software applications for his parents’ businesses (his dad worked as an infectious-disease doctor while his mom ran her own art and clothing store).
+From an early age he was building various software applications for his parents’ businesses (his dad worked as an infectious-disease doctor while his mom ran her own art and clothing store).